adisaljusi/databricks-cicd/README.md

 # databricks-cicd
-CI/CD pipelines for your Databricks workflow, utilizing both Github Actions and Azure Pipelines for seamless DevOps integration.
+CI/CD content for your Databricks, utilizing dbx, Github Actions, or Azure Pipelines for seamless DevOps integration.